shilaan/personal-website/content/post/2021-05-12-building-your-website-using-r-blogdown/index.markdown

 ![](bio.png)
 {{< /spoiler >}}

-### Menu
+### Widgets

-To get rid of and rename some of the other widgets on your homepage,
+To get rid of and rename the other widgets on your homepage,
 ☞ Go to the `Files` tab on your `Viewer` pane
 ☞ Open the `.md` of a widget you wish to deactivate, e.g. `hero.md` [^2]
 ☞ Write `active:false`